MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-II-Securities-Exchange-Commission/part-200-Organization-Conduct-Ethics-Information-Requests/subpart-A-Organization-Program-Management/subjectgroup-ECFR2584461acf9730e-General-Organization/section-200.30-14.md

 (e) File notices of appearance in bankruptcy reorganization cases under section 1109(a) of the Bankruptcy Code involving debtors, the securities of which are registered or required to be registered under section 12 of the Securities Exchange Act.

+(f) In bankruptcy cases, to take the following actions with respect to plan or settlement provisions that have the effect of releasing, exculpating, discharging, or permanently enjoining actions against non-debtor third parties in contravention of Section 524(e) of the Bankruptcy Code or applicable law:

+(1) Object to approval of disclosure statements, including on the basis that the disclosure statement lacks adequate information under Section 1125(b) to support such release provisions;

+(2) Object to confirmation of bankruptcy plans; or

+(3) Object to approval of settlements.

-(f) Approve non-expert, non-privileged, factual testimony by present or former staff members, and the production of non-privileged documents, when validly subpoenaed; and assert governmental privileges on behalf of the Commission in litigation where the Commission appears as a party or in response to third party subpoenas.
+(g) Approve non-expert, non-privileged, factual testimony by present or former staff members, and the production of non-privileged documents, when validly subpoenaed; and assert governmental privileges on behalf of the Commission in litigation where the Commission appears as a party or in response to third party subpoenas.

-(g)(1) With respect to proceedings conducted pursuant to the Securities Act of 1933, 15 U.S.C.
+(h)(1) With respect to proceedings conducted pursuant to the Securities Act of 1933, 15 U.S.C.
 77a *et seq.,* the Securities Exchange Act of 1934, 15 U.S.C.
 78a *et seq.,* the Trust Indenture Act of 1939, 15 U.S.C.
 77aaa *et seq.,* the Investment Company Act of 1940, 15 U.S.C.
 80a-1 *et seq.,* the Investment Advisers Act of 1940, 15 U.S.C.
 80b-1 *et seq.,* the Securities Investor Protection Act of 1970, 15 U.S.C.
 78aaa *et seq.,* the provisions of Rule 102(e) of the Commission Rules of Practice, § 201.102(e) of this chapter, and Title I of the Sarbanes-Oxley Act of 2002, 15 U.S.C.
 7211-7219:

 (i) To consider an application for review of an interlocutory ruling which an administrative law judge has refused to certify, and to deny such application upon determining that the administrative law judge did not err in refusing to certify the matter.